 Lion’s Grove Garden

 The garden was constructed in 1342 by the Buddhist monk Tianru to commemorate his master, who lived on Lion Cliff on Zhèjiāng’s Tīanmú...

 Humble Administrator’s Garden

 North Temple Pagoda

 Hidden in a quiet alley north of Lion’s Grove Garden, this courtyard restaurant attracts a mix of locals and well-informed visitors who...

 Sūzhōu Museum information

-An architectural triumph in Sūzhōu, this IM Pei–designed museum is an inspirational interpretation of a Sūzhōu garden, with a creative combination of water, bamboo and straight lines.
+An architectural triumph, this IM Pei–designed museum is a modern interpretation of a Sūzhōu garden, a confluence of water, bamboo and clinical geometry.
 Inside is a fascinating array of jade, ceramics, wooden carvings, textiles and other displays, all with good English captions.
 Look out for the boxwood statue of Avalokiteshvara (Guanyin), dating from the republican period.
-Draconian entry rules apply: flip-flops wearers get turned away.
+No flip-flops.